-The intensity and duration of Israel's current war against Hamas and the hostilities on the northern border are difficult to predict, as are their impacts on Israel's economy in general and on our business and operations that are conducted in Israel.
+The intensity and duration of the war in the region are difficult to predict, as are its impacts on our business and operations that are conducted in Israel.

 Our current operations are and will continue to be global in scope, creating a variety of operational challenges.